You've landed here because you've checked all the necessary boxes:

 School success goes far beyond the existence of an IEP document.

-It critically depends on the diligent cooperation and collaboration of all stakeholders: teachers, educational assistants, learning support team, school admin, psychologist, physicians, therapists, caregivers, you, AND most importantly, your child.
+It critically depends on active cooperation and collaboration of all stakeholders: teachers, educational assistants, learning support team, school admin, psychologist, physicians, therapists, caregivers, YOU, AND most importantly, your child.

 Why this matters